AimRT/AimRT/document/sphinx-en/tutorials/plugins/opentelemetry_plugin.md

   jaegertracing/all-in-one:latest
 ```

-Configure `trace_otlp_http_exporter_url` or collector to point to Jaeger's 4318 port.
-Access Jaeger UI at port 16686 for trace visualization.
+After starting, configure the `trace_otlp_http_exporter_url` of the opentelemetry plugin or the exporters configuration of the collector to point to Jaeger's port 4318, thereby reporting trace information to the Jaeger platform.
+You can access Jaeger's web page on port 16686 to view trace information.